 By October 2020, 82 dApps in total were running on Ontology, with more than six million dApp transactions recorded on the Ontology blockchain.
 This may seem insignificant compared to Ethereum’s 3000-some dApps, but Ontology nonetheless seems to have a healthy ecosystem with room for further growth.

-Launched in the midst of the 2018 crypto crash, ONT nonetheless managed to rise from $1.48 USD to its all-time high of $8.96 USD in May 2018.
-However, its price dropped back down in the months that followed, in line with persistent bearish sentiment in the crypto space.
-Some price movement was seen in 2019, but was mostly traded for well below a dollar in 2019 and 2020.
+Launched in the midst of the 2018 crypto crash, ONT nonetheless managed to rise from $1.48 USD to its all-time high of $8.96 in May 2018.
+However, its price dropped back down in the months that followed—in line with persistent bearish sentiment in the crypto space.
+Some price movement was seen in 2019 but it was mostly traded for well below a dollar throughout 2019 and 2020.

-Another aspect of Ontology to potentially be wary of is its operations in China, which is known to be less than open to decentralized cryptocurrencies.
-If the country’s planned introduction of a digital yuan is accompanied by stricter regulations on other cryptocurrencies, China-based blockchain projects such as Ontology could be negatively impacted.
-It remains to be seen whether such regulations will come into effect, however.
+Additionally, Ontology’s operations in China, which is known to be less than open to decentralized cryptocurrencies, may be further hindering its growth.
+If the country’s planned introduction of a digital yuan is accompanied by even more stricter regulations on cryptocurrencies, China-based blockchain projects such as Ontology could be negatively impacted.